magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 don’t know Dhamma.
 What Dhamma?
 Just the Dhamma of nature, the reality around us, the body and the mind.

-The Buddha said, ‘Don’t cling to the five , let them go, give them up!’
+The Buddha said, ‘Don’t cling to the five *khandhā*, let them go, give them up!’
 Why can’t we let them go?
 Because we don’t see them or know them fully.
-We see them as ourselves, we see ourselves in the .
+We see them as ourselves, we see ourselves in the *khandhā*.
 We see happiness and suffering as ourselves, we see ourselves in happiness and suffering.
 We can’t separate ourselves from them.
 That means we can’t see Dhamma, we can’t see nature.

 Happiness, unhappiness, pleasure and sadness – none of them is us but we take them to be so.
-These things come into contact with us and we see a lump of or self.
+These things come into contact with us and we see a lump of *attā,* or self.
 Wherever there is self, there you will find happiness, unhappiness and everything else.
-So the Buddha said to destroy this ‘lump’ of self, that is to destroy .
-When (self) is destroyed, (non-self) naturally arises.
+So the Buddha said to destroy this ‘lump’ of self, that is to destroy *sakkāya-diṭṭhi*.
+When *attā* (self) is destroyed, *anattā* (non-self) naturally arises.

 We take nature to be us and ourselves to be nature, so we don’t know nature truly.
 If it’s good we laugh with it, if it’s bad we cry over it.
-But nature is simply As we say in the chanting, – pacifying the is real happiness.
+But nature is simply *saṅkhārā.* As we say in the chanting, *‘Tesaṃ vūpasamo sukho’* – pacifying the *saṅkhārā* is real happiness.
 How do we pacify them?
 We simply remove clinging and see them as they really are.

 So there is truth in this world.
 Trees, mountains and vines all live according to their own truth, they are born and die following their